12 Sept 2018

 Thanks to the growing awareness on health and quality of life, the demand for functional clothing is climbing.
 Along with the rapid development of functional clothing innovation, apparel with various functions can easily be found in the market.
 Anti-UV, anti-ray, good sweat management, thermal insulation, self-cleaning are examples of how material technology is being applied to the garment industry.

 The growth of technology allows consumers to search the internet and find a way to create their own custom made outfits.
 This is the modern way to express their creativity on making their own fashion designs and clothes.
 In response, some reputable clothing stores like Nike, Adidas and Walmart have started to sell personalised apparel, while companies in smaller business allow consumers to customise clothes and accessories with their own design online.

 Concerns over both dressing green and product comfortability are always on the rise, making clothes made of natural fibers popular among consumers, especially in the developed markets.
-According to the latest Cotton Incorporated Lifestyle Monitor Survey, 73% of US consumers believed that better quality garments are made from all natural fibers and 65% of them were willing to pay more for it.
+According to a recent Cotton Incorporated Lifestyle Monitor Survey, 93% of US consumers believed that better quality garments are made from all natural fibers and 65% of them were willing to pay more for it.